apache/cassandra/doc/source/getting_started/configuring.rst

 ^^^^^^^^^^^^^^^^^^^^^

 JVM-level settings such as heap size can be set in ``cassandra-env.sh``.
-You can add any additional JVM command line argument to the ``JVM_OPTS`` environment variable; when Cassandra starts these arguments will be passed to the JVM.
+You can add any additional JVM command line argument to the ``JVM_OPTS`` environment variable; when Cassandra starts, these arguments will be passed to the JVM.

 Logging
 ^^^^^^^